typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-readonly.md

 >
 > See **https://typescript-eslint.io/rules/prefer-readonly** for documentation.

-Member variables with the privacy `private` are never permitted to be modified outside of their declaring class.
+Private member variables (whether using the `private` modifier or private `#` fields) are never permitted to be modified outside of their declaring class.
 If that class never modifies their value, they may safely be marked as `readonly`.

 This rule reports on private members are marked as `readonly` if they're never modified outside of the constructor.